konsulko/agl-service-nfc/README.md

 ¹ UID is randomly generated so the tag is detected as a new one on each poll.

-² Polling is stopped at detection bu no tag is exposed.
+² Polling is stopped at detection but no tag is exposed.